Introduction of Three-Tier AWS Architecture

 Next, we need to attach a new Internet-facing Application Load Balancer.

-Your target group must contain a Listener rule with port 80.
+Your target group must have a listener rule with port 80.

 Now we have to configure the group size and scaling policies.
 For this demo, let’s keep the desired capacity of 2, a minimum of 2, and a maximum of 3.
-You can adjust these numbers as per your needs.
+You can adjust these numbers to fit your needs.
 After this, you can select Next until you can choose to Create Auto Scaling group.

 You need to repeat this for the application tier by selecting Create an Auto Scaling group.
 Choose a different name, launch template (app-lt template), and the subnets (application subnets).
-Please make sure that the ASG for the application tier should be internal facing, not internet facing like for the web tier.
+Please make sure that the ASG for the application tier is internal-facing, not internet-facing, like for the web tier.

 Go to the RDS Service on your AWS Management Console.